$\mathfrak{sl}(2)$-type singular fibres of the symplectic and odd orthogonal Hitchin system: Introduction

-Another recent development in the study of Higgs bundle moduli spaces is the analysis of the asymptotics of the hyperkähler metric.
-Evolving from an intriguing conjectural picture developed by Gaiotto, Moore and Neitzke \cite{GMN13}, it was shown that on the regular locus of the Hitchin map the asymptotics of the hyperkähler metric are described by a so-called semi-flat metric \cite{MSWW19,Fr18b,FMSW20}.
+Another recent development in the study of Higgs bundle moduli spaces is the analysis of the asymptotic of the hyperkähler metric.
+Evolving from an intriguing conjectural picture developed by Gaiotto, Moore and Neitzke \cite{GMN13}, it was shown that on the regular locus of the Hitchin map the asymptotic of the hyperkähler metric are described by a so-called semi-flat metric \cite{MSWW19,Fr18b,FMSW20}.
 This is a hyperkähler metric defined on any algebraically completely integrable system by the theory of special Kähler manifolds \cite{Fr99}.
 It does not extend over the singular locus, but Gaiotto, Moore and Neitzke suggest that it can be modified to define a hyperkähler metric on $\M_G$.
 Recent progress in this direction can be found in \cite{Tu19}.

-As a first step in analysing the asymptotics of the hyperkähler metric, Mazzeo, Swoboda, Weiss, Witt and Fredrickson studied limits of solutions to the Hitchin equation along rays to the ends of the moduli space over the regular locus \cite{MSWW16,Mo16,Fr18a}.
-It was shown in \cite{MSWW14,Fr18a}, that these limiting metrics satisfy a decoupled version of the Hitchin equation and are completely determined by spectral data.
+As a first step in analysing the asymptotic of the hyperkähler metric, Fredrickson, Mazzeo, Swoboda, Weiss and Witt studied limits of solutions to the Hitchin equation along rays to the ends of the moduli space \cite{MSWW16,Mo16,Fr18a}.
+It was shown in \cite{MSWW14,Fr18a}, that these so-called limiting configurations satisfy a decoupled version of the Hitchin equation and are completely determined by spectral data.
 In Theorem \ref{theo:limit:sl2type}, we will use the semi-abelian spectral data explained above to construct solutions to the decoupled Hitchin equation for $\sl(2)$-type fibres of the symplectic and odd orthogonal Hitchin system.
-We conjecture them to be limiting metrics.
+We conjecture them to be limiting configurations.
 For $\SL(2,\C)$, this is a theorem by Mochizuki \cite{Mo16}.